Menu

 4. Test Internal Controls

 Rectifying issues before the audit prevents costly and hastily made corrections.
 To minimize the cost of the SOC 2 audit, initiate detailed internal assessments of your controls against the TSC.
-Prepare and conduct penetration testing to expose hidden vulnerabilities.
+Prepare and conduct penetration testing services to expose hidden vulnerabilities.
 Then, analyze the results to pinpoint compliance gaps.

 5. Analyze Chain Disruption Risks